Frequently Asked Questions

 Q. Is it safe in Guatemala?

 A. The Lake Atitlan area of Guatemala is safe.
 It is a well-visited tourist destination and the Guatemalan government works to make sure foreign tourists feel safe.
 Basic common sense practices, the same you would practice where you live, will prevent most problems.
 Like nearly every country in the world, if you read the newspaper headlines, you will find instances where bad things happen.
 Of course, those instances do not represent the country as a whole.
 There are thousands of foreigners who make their home in Guatemala.
-For example, the owners of Mayan Running Adventure live here fulltime with their four young boys.
+For example, the owners of Mayan Running Adventure live here full time with their five children.

 Q. When do I need to arrive in Guatemala?